 Escrow Wire Transfer fraud

 This fraud has been plaguing the escrow and title company business for years and costing victims huge losses.
 (See below for a description of how this similar fraud is perpetuated).

 The key is to end any dependence on email as an authenticating mechanism and to introduce cryptographically-secure authentication.
 There are simply too many different methods to successfully spoof email accounts and email addresses to do otherwise.
 In addition to email spoofing, spear-phishing email attacks can get people to reveal confidential information to criminals.
 When it comes to authenticating bank transfer requests or to releasing sensitive information, email authentication cannot be relied upon.

-Using the technology of our Trust Stack (omitting its two IoT-specific elements) the TrustCentral API will offer access to unique cryptographically-secure technology capable of virtually ending these frauds.
+Using the technology of its Building Blocks (omitting its two IoT-specific elements) the TrustCentral API will offer access to unique cryptographically-secure technology capable of virtually ending these frauds.

 An implementation process is not complicated.
 There are generally two or three parties involved in the process of approving a funds transfer:

 - REQUESTING PARTY – The person who wants funds wired (e.g., a CFO or corporate disbursements officer; an Escrow or Title Officer; or other)

 - APPROVING PARTY [optional] – A person who approves the transaction and possibly also confirms the correct account number of the receiving bank (e.g., a CEO, controller or buyer in a real estate transaction; sometimes the same as the requesting party)

 - EXECUTION PARTY – The person who wires the funds